fieldtrip/website/tutorial/plotting.md

 #### Example 1: Plotting only positive values

 Imagine that your functional data has values ranging from -3 to 3.
-Here we plot only the positive values (‘zeromax’), using the scale whereby the strongest values are opaque, and the values close to zero are transparen
+Here we plot only the positive values ('zeromax'), using the scale whereby the strongest values are opaque, and the values close to zero are transparen

     cfg.maskparameter = cfg.funparameter
     cfg.colorlim      = [0 3] % or 'zeromax'